ideatech-uk/acutract/README.md

 ### Documentation Generator

-[Roswell](https://github.com/roswell/roswell) is required for automatic generation of documentation in [doc/Code](https://github.com/metastatedev/juvix/tree/develop/doc/Code).
+[Roswell](https://github.com/roswell/roswell) is required for automatic generation of documentation

 Once Roswell is installed one only needs to add `~/.roswell/bin` to their bash path along with running `ros install metastatedev/org-generation`.